-William Chilton has led projects for corporate and institutional clients worldwide including Canal Place, Dominion Energy’s new campus in Richmond, Virginia; Eaton House, Eaton’s Headquarters in Dublin, Ireland; Eaton Center in Cleveland, Ohio; and the CalPERS Headquarters Complex in Sacramento, California.
-He is currently leading the 1.35 million gsf / 125,000 m2 Plieninger Straße 140 mixed-use development in Stuttgart, Germany; the Tokyo Midtown Yaesu Project, a 3.3 million gsf /297,000 m2 mixed-use high rise, and the 13-hectare / 32-acre Global Gateway Shinagawa urban development, both in Tokyo, Japan.
+William Chilton has led projects for corporate and institutional clients worldwide including Sherwin-Williams’ headquarters in Cleveland, Ohio; CoStar Group’s corporate campus and Dominion Energy’s headquarters, both in Richmond, Virginia; Eaton House, Eaton’s Headquarters in Dublin, Ireland; Eaton Center in Beachwood, Ohio; and the CalPERS Headquarters Complex in Sacramento, California.
+He is currently leading the Plieninger Straße 140 mixed-use development in Stuttgart, Germany; the Tokyo Midtown Yaesu project, a mixed-use high rise, and the 13-hectare / 32-acre Global Gateway Shinagawa urban development, both in Tokyo, Japan.

 Prior to the founding of Pickard Chilton, he was Ellerbe Becket’s President of Architecture and collaborated on such notable buildings as the Science Museum of Minnesota in St. Paul, Minnesota, and Kingdom Centre in Riyadh, Saudi Arabia.

 William Chilton received his Bachelor of Arts in Architecture from Iowa State University and Master of Architecture from the University of Minnesota.
 Iowa State University College of Design recognized him with its Design Achievement Award (1995) for distinguished contributions to the arts and the Christian Petersen Design Award (2007), the highest award by the College.
 In conjunction with Jon Pickard, he is co-recipient of the 2011 Iowa State Distinguished Alumni Award, the highest honor given to alumni by the University.